DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-The value attached to public participation reflects the democratization that has been affecting many fields of cultural production and, in the case of archiving, has fostered new ideas about ownership, stakeholdership, and accountability, and idea that involved citizens should have the possibility of making their own records about their own experiences.
+The value attached to public participation reflects the democratization that has been affecting many fields of cultural production and, in the case of archiving, has fostered new ideas about ownership, stakeholdership, and accountability, and the belief that involved citizens should have the possibility of making their own records about their own experiences.
 The downside of this extension of the ‘right to (the) archive’ means that the relevant know-how (in terms of archival